Course Descriptions

 Technical Design: This course provides students with a hands-on practical backstage experience of the complex workings of theater production.
 Basic learning of the essentials of theater: sound, lighting, stage managing, and scenery construction.
 Technical Design students will learn basic concepts relating to set, costume and lighting design.
 Students will learn to run all aspects of the Juan Diego Auditorium.
 This is a semester course.

-Theatre: Theatre is a performance course.
+Theater: Theater is a performance course.
 The primary goal of this class is to instill in each student an interest in the theater arts.
 Students will participate in a wide variety of theater games and exercises designed to awaken their minds and imaginations to the experience of theater.
 There will be an emphasis on developing communication skills through improvisation, puppetry, monologues and scene work.
 The history of theater will be discussed along with various acting techniques involving memory, articulation, projection, character creation, physicality and motivation.
 The class will include an end-of-semester production that requires occasional after-school rehearsals.
 Students who wish to take this class need to express creativity, exemplify organization, be self-motivated, and show a great deal of responsibility.
 This is a semester course.

 Yearbook: The main purpose and goal of Yearbook class is to develop and produce a high-quality yearbook highlighting the greatest moments and events throughout the year.
 Students will learn and practice skills for generating ideas, developing content, reporting, page layout and design, typography, and photography.
 This is a yearlong course.
 Being a member of the yearbook staff requires a great deal of responsibility.
 Students are expected to follow all school rules and policies at all times, inside and outside of the classroom.
 This is a yearlong course.